Analysis Group Ltd. Privacy Notice

 International data transfers

-In addition, some of the personal data we process about you may be transferred to, and stored at, a destination outside of the EEA, for example where it is processed by staff operating outside the EEA who work for us, or where personal data is processed by one of our suppliers or vendors who is based outside the EEA or who uses storage facilities outside the EEA.
+In addition, some of the personal data we process about you may be transferred to, and stored at, a destination outside of the UK or EEA, for example where it is processed by staff operating outside the UK or EEA who work for us, or where personal data is processed by one of our suppliers or vendors who is based outside the UK or EEA or who uses storage facilities outside the UK or EEA.

-- where the transfer is subject to one or more of the "appropriate safeguards" for international transfers prescribed by applicable law (for example, standard data protection clauses adopted by the European Commission).
-In particular, we have model clauses in place between us and Analysis Group, Inc. in the United States;
+- where the transfer is subject to one or more of the “appropriate safeguards” for international transfers prescribed by applicable law (for example, standard contractual clauses adopted by the European Commission).
+In particular, Analysis Group SAS and Analysis Group srl have standard contractual clauses in place with us, and we have standard contractual clauses in place between us and our affiliate Analysis Group, Inc. in the United States;

 - there exists another situation where the transfer is permitted under applicable law (for example, where we have your explicit consent).